photoprism/photoprism/README.md

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.

-You're welcome to [contact us](https://photoprism.app/contact) for other options and corporate sponsorship.
+You're welcome to [contact us](https://photoprism.app/contact) for other options.

 Thank you very much! 💜